7000+ complex surgeries over 16 years. Get an expert second opinion from Dr. Cohen here.

 What Is the Prognosis of Pituitary Tumors?

-Pituitary cancer is rare, accounting for less than 1% of all pituitary tumors.
+Pituitary cancer is exceedingly rare, accounting for less than 1% of all pituitary tumors.
 Cancerous pituitary tumors are more challenging to treat and have a poorer prognosis than benign pituitary tumors.

 When not treated early enough, pituitary tumors can grow and press on surrounding tissues or produce uncontrollably high level of hormones, causing severe health problems, including vision loss, fatigue, obesity, growth problems, and hormonal imbalances.